jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilityautomation.md

 ## The tools
 - NVDA and Voiceover Screenreader output
-- Sitemap/URLs a11y verification
-- Sitemap/URLs aXe scan
+- Sitemap/URLs scanners
-- Performance reporting from Lighthouse
+- Performance checkers
-- Mobile app accessibility checks on real cloud devices
+- Mobile app accessibility tests on real cloud devices

 For real device tests, we use customised popular frameworks, such as Espresso, XCUITest and Playwright, which enables testing in a more real-life context.